 Use Tailwind Tribes To Grow Your Traffic

-Like I mentioned, Tailwind Tribes has really been my ultimate secret to reaching 5 million monthly Pinterest views.
+As I mentioned, Tailwind Tribes has really been my ultimate secret to reaching 5 million monthly Pinterest views.
 Although the scheduling side of Tailwind is great by itself, I wouldn’t have achieved the explosive growth that I experienced without Tailwind Tribes.
-Right now, Tailwind Tribes actually contribute more than 50% towards my blog traffic, and it doesn’t seem to be stopping.
+(Note: This is based on my own results.
+Have a look at the typical results across all Tailwind members here!)

 Why are Tribes so powerful?
 Well, they work like Pinterest group boards were meant to work – they have the potential of putting your content in front of millions of people.